webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ### AC Charging

 The Charger Inverter can supply up to 70 A or roughly 1.9 kW of power to the House Bank.
 It takes over 15 hours to charge the House Bank.
 The inverter/charger will slow down if it gets too hot and the internal fan is unable to cool it sufficiently.
+This uses around 18 of the available 24 amps of incoming AC power when connected to a 30 amp circuit breaker.

 #### Using the shore power cord.